jjmcdermott/Recompute/README.md

 ## Support

-It currently supports projects written in C, C++, Python, or Node.js
+It currently supports projects written in C, C++, Python, and Node.js

 ## Future work